Kapaya/vlhcc21/paper.md

 </a>
 ```

-Since there is already a column `A` in the table representing the listing's title, she can use this as a starting point to write the formula:
+Since there is already a column `A` in the table representing the product's title, she can use this as a starting point to write the formula:

 `=GetAttribute(GetParent(A), "href")`